Abdalkreem-alr/project.sh/README.md

 ## 🚀 Description

 Cyber Recon Toolkit is a Bash script that automates common reconnaissance tasks during penetration testing.
-It includes subdomain enumeration, port and service scanning, vulnerability detection, and endpoint discovery using tools like `subfinder`, `httpx`, `waybackurls`, and `naabu`.
+It includes subdomain enumeration, port and service scanning,  and endpoint discovery using tools like `subfinder`, `httpx`, `waybackurls`, and `naabu`.

 ---
 ## 📦 Requirements